fzi-forschungszentrum-informatik/cartesian_controllers/README.md

 ---

-The **ROS2** port is currently under active development [here](https://github.com/fzi-forschungszentrum-informatik/cartesian_controllers/tree/ros2-devel).
-Any testing on real hardware is highly appreciated :)
+This is the **ROS2** version of the `cartesian_controllers`.
+It's almost feature complete, but still lacks documentation and tutorials.
+In the meantime, have a look at the [cartesian_controllers_simulation](https://github.com/fzi-forschungszentrum-informatik/cartesian_controllers/tree/ros2-devel/cartesian_controller_simulation) package for a start.
+Any feedback on real hardware and use cases is highly appreciated :)

 ---